-Meetings of Remuneration Committee Important Issues Abstract Resolutions of the Remuneration Committee Action in Response to the Remuneration Committee's Opinions January 29, 2021 The 3rd meeting of the 4th-term of the Company's "financial executive" and "accounting executive".
-2. Reviewed the Company 2020's year- The directors and independent directors are the stakeholders of the case, and they left the meeting one by one in accordance with the conflict of interest system when deliberating on individual remunerations, and did not participate in the discussion and voting.
+Meetings of Remuneration Committee Important Issues Abstract Resolutions of the Remuneration Committee Action in Response to the Remuneration Committee's Opinions January 29, 2021 The 3rd meeting of the 4th-term Reviewed the remuneration proposal of the Company's "financial executive" and "accounting executive".
+Reviewed the Company 2020's yearend bonus distribution plan for managers.
+Reviewed the 2020 business execution expense proposal of the Company's directors and independent directors.
+The directors and independent directors are the stakeholders of the case, and they left the meeting one by one in accordance with the conflict of interest system when deliberating on individual remunerations, and did not participate in the discussion and voting.
 After consultation by the chairman, all the attending remuneration committee members passed the proposal without objection.
 Passed by all directors of the Board of Directors on January 29, 2021 as proposed.
 August 4, 2021 The 4th meeting of the 4th-term Reviewed the remuneration adjustment proposal of the Company's concurrent director and managers.
 Reviewed the remuneration adjustment proposal of the Company's "Financial Executive" and "Accounting Executive".
-After consultation by the chairman, all the attending remuneration committee members passed the proposal without Passed by all directors of the Board of Directors on August 4, 2021 as proposed.
-November 4, 2021 The 5th meeting of the 4th-term tremijneration committee members Passed by all directors of the Board of Directors on November 4, 2021 as proposed.
+After consultation by the chairman, all the attending remuneration committee members passed the proposal without November 4, 2021 The 5th meeting of the 4th-term Reviewed the employee trust shareholding proposal of the Company. remiineration committee members November 4 2021 as